Pros: Reasonable price; good fuel economy; off-road capable; robust options list

 Comfort & Utility

 Roughly the same size as the Nissan Rogue and Subaru Forester, the Compass is a tidy package.
-It can seat five or accommodate up to 61 cu ft of cargo when the rear seat and the flat-folding front passenger's seat are folded down.
+It can seat five or accommodate up to 61 cubic feet of cargo when the rear seat and the flat-folding front passenger's seat are folded down.
 Storage areas abound inside the Compass, with a large bin above the oversize glove box and a deep center console storage spot that's perfect for hiding cell phones and tablets, water bottles and assorted odds and ends.
 The carpeted cargo floor panel is reversible, providing an easy cleaning plastic surface for wet or muddy items.

 Cloth seats are standard.
 The Latitude and Limited get heated front seats.
 The Limited includes leather seating surfaces, automatic climate control and 18-inch bright aluminum wheels.

 The Compass may be one of Jeep's most affordable models, but you can equip it like a mid-grade Grand Cherokee.
 The UConnect suite of electronic goodies includes Bluetooth hands-free phone connectivity and voice commands to operate the audio and iPod controls.
-Opt for the Limited trim's navigation radio and you'll get maps by Garmin as well as the SiriusXM Travel Link, which provides gas prices, traffic, weather, sports and even movie schedules.
+Opt for the Limited trim's navigation radio, and you'll get maps by Garmin as well as the SiriusXM Travel Link, which provides gas prices, traffic, weather, sports and even movie schedules.

 Performance & Fuel Economy

 The Compass offers two 4x4 systems.
 One is pretty much a part-time setup that comes online only when the front wheels begin to slip.
-This is pretty much the same setup used by most of the Compass model's competition, with the exception of Subaru.
+This is pretty much the same setup used by most of the Compass's competition, with the exception of Subaru.
 The second system, called Freedom Drive II, uses a specially adapted CVT automatic transmission that includes a low-range gear set and a 19:1 crawl ratio for slow crawling over rocks or down steep grades.

 Standard safety equipment includes anti-lock disc brakes, electronic traction and stability control, front and rear side curtain airbags and front-seat active head restraints.
-Available on all trims are front-seat-mounted side-impact airbags.
+Available on all trims are front seat mounted side-impact airbags.